13 Days in Tunisia, North Africa – Backpacking Travel Guide

 12-Bus El Kef to Borj Brahim (Dougga)

 To go from El Kef to the Roman ruins of Dougga is not that easy.
 I decided to take a bus to Nouvelle Dougga, and walk around 5 km / 3mi uphill until I reach the ruins.
 Remember you have to take a bus going on Teboursouk direction, but ask the driver to stop aside of the road in Nouvelle Dougga.
 From there, there are also taxis that can drive you up to the ruins for about 10 TND – round trip + waiting.
-The price of ticket of the El Kef to Borj Brahim transportation was 3.65 TND.
+The price of the ticket from El Kef to Borj Brahim transportation was 3.65 TND.

 13-Louage El Kef to Tunis